IIT-EnergySystemModels/InfraFair/doc/5_Detailed_EU_example.rst

  **Net compensation**  25698    -22099   -50816   33448    -4838   37804    -34488   248     25525   1477   -6165   -7829   3068     1518   -3647   1254    1131    -1288
  ==================== ======== ======== ======== ======== ======= ======== ======== ======= ======= ====== ======= ======= ======== ====== ======= ======= ======= =======

-Similarly, the following table shows the cost allocated to the countries' generators (columns) based on their use of other countries' assets (raws).
+Similarly, the following table shows the cost allocated to the countries' generators (columns) based on their use of other countries' assets (rows).

 **Generation results**
  ===================== ======== ======= ======== ======== ======= ======== ======= ======= ======= ====== ======= ====== ======== ====== ====== ======= ======= =====